fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     static abstract Parse: string -> 'T
 ```

 So far so good.
-Now let's assume you have a set of 100 domain classes implementing `IParseable<T>` and you've written a framework to compose these, e.g. extension methods to generically parse arrays and grids of things, read files and so on.
-Each implementation looks like this, and whatever the guidance says you've gone deep, really deep
+Now let's assume you have a set of 100 domain classes implementing `IParseable<T>` and you've written a framework to compose these, e.g. extension methods to generically parse arrays and grids of things, read files and so on - whatever the guidance says you've gone deep, really deep into the whole `IParseable<T>` thing and it feels good, really good.
+Each implementation looks like this:

 ```fsharp
 type C =